Frequently Asked Questions…

 When you finish your story, and you’re happy with it, show it to people whose advice you trust.
 Ask them to read the story and write positive and constructive feedback on how to make it better.
 Then go back and edit your text with their comments in mind.

 Remember, have fun, be creative, write about the things that bring you joy.
-One last tip: Keep a scrapbook or notebook full of things that interest you, and you will never be short of story ideas.

 There are many places online where you can find free writing advice.
 But I believe you should only take advice that helps you, because no two people have the same way of writing.